bhanuudhay/LinkTrim/README.md

     - React.js – Provides a dynamic and interactive UI

-    - Tailwind CSS – Styles the application with modern, responsive design

     - Fetch API – Communicates with the backend to generate short links

 # How It Works